-Justin Leapley, BCBNSE’s senior market account executive, says that’s why Blue Cross brings Medicare meetings to small towns and counties.
+Justin Leapley, BCBSNE’s senior market account executive, says that’s why Blue Cross brings Medicare meetings to small towns and counties.

 “We set ourselves apart from our competitors because we go to see them, face-to-face, and listen to their specific needs,” Leapley said.

 Leapley starts each meeting by explaining the different parts of Medicare, which is sometimes called the ABC’s.

 • Part B covers outpatient and physician expenses.

 • Part C refers to Medicare Advantage plans that take the place of Original Medicare.

 • Part D covers prescription drugs (not in Original Medicare)

 Medicare doesn’t pay all expenses, which is why most people purchase either a Medicare Supplement or Medicare Advantage plan from a health insurance company.

 Medicare Supplement plans supplement what Medicare pays; Medicare Advantage plans (Part C), takes the place of Original Medicare altogether, and may also include dental, vision and wellness benefits.